connext/vector/modules/protocol/README.md

 The deposit update is used to confirm an already-mined deposit tx into the channel `balance`.
 To do this safely, the following must occur:

 1. The update initiator's balance must be incremented by the deposit amount (calculating new balances for each party using onchain data as described in the [Funding a Channel](https://github.com/connext/vector/blob/master/modules/contracts/README.md#funding-a-channel) writeup).
-Note that this is per-assetId, so a new assetId may need to be added to the `assetId` array.
+Note that this is per-assetAddress, so a new assetAddress may need to be added to the `assetAddress` array.
 2. The channel nonce must be updated by 1.
 3. The `latestDepositNonce` in state must be set to whatever is onchain for Alice.
 4. A new `ChannelCommitment` must be generated using the above and signed by both parties.